deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/business-management.md

 If you fail to plan, you plan to fail

-Accountability without autonomy doesn't work i e.
-I want you to improve X but you cannot change anything
+Accountability without autonomy doesn't work i.e. I want you to improve X but you cannot change anything

 Customers are investors, employees are assets